International Surrogacy is defined as a surrogacy arrangement, regardless of how it is organised, involving an overseas country. This includes:

 International surrogacy can be fraught with difficulty, and there are broader considerations that need to be taken into account for an international surrogacy than for a domestic surrogacy.
 Overseas regulations on international surrogacy can change without notice, and you should take care to ensure that any decisions you make are based on current information from the country concerned.
 You must ensure you comply with the laws and regulations of any country where you are considering commissioning a surrogacy.

 If you are considering international surrogacy you should ensure you are aware of potential risks, particularly if things go wrong.
 You are financially responsible for all costs incurred overseas, including for unexpected medical treatment such as neo-natal care in the event of premature births or other health conditions.

-We strongly advise New Zealanders considering commissioning a surrogacy overseas to seek independent legal advice, and consult Child, Youth and Family (CYF), the Department of Internal Affairs (DIA), Immigration New Zealand (INZ) before beginning the process.
+We strongly advise New Zealanders considering commissioning a surrogacy overseas to seek independent legal advice, and consult the Ministry for Vulnerable Children Oranga Tamariki, the Department of Internal Affairs (DIA), Immigration New Zealand (INZ) before beginning the process.

 It is important to ensure that any child born as a result of a surrogacy arrangement is able to enter and reside permanently in New Zealand if that is the intention.

 New Zealanders are advised not to engage in commercial surrogacy arrangements in the following countries:

 On 30 July 2015, the ‘Protection of Children Born from Assisted Reproductive Technologies Act’, which places tight restrictions on commercial surrogacy in Thailand, came into effect there.
 The Act severely limits who may engage in a surrogacy arrangement and imposes sanctions for those that do not comply.
 Thailand’s restrictions prohibit foreigners from undertaking surrogacy arrangements in Thailand.